tomlovesgithub/CV/README.md

  **Makers Academy** - London
   * Oct 2018 - March 2019
-  * Highly selective immersive 16 week coding bootcamp,
+  * Highly selective immersive 16 week coding bootcamp
-  *  Ruby, JavaScript, HTML/CSS, SQL, Web Frameworks, Databasing, Testing, Object oriented programming, Test/Behaviour driven development(TDD/BDD), XP values, Agile Development
+  *  Learned TDD in Ruby and JavaScript.
+Build webframeworks an covered HTML/CSS, encorperated Databasing with SQL, and generally got a feel for Object oriented programming, TDD/BDD, XP values and Agile Development

  **Cambridge Regional College** (Sep 2013 to Aug 2014)
   * Art foundation
   * Fine Art, Sculpture
   * Pass with Merit
-    - This year really build my creative mind, it gave me the ability to build creative projects with a concept, value process and create informed work.
+    * This year really build my creative mind, it gave me the ability to build creative projects with a concept, value process and create informed work.
 I believe these traits are key to making anything that is successful, valuable, or important.

 **Hills Road Sixth Form College** (Sep 2011 to Jun 2013) *A Levels*